ezcatdb/clinicalcorpus-guidelines/_entity/GeneralRules.md

 There are general rules for entities, as follows:

- - Articles, such as "a", "an" and "the", are not included in the entities.
+ - Usually, articles, such as "a", "an" and "the", should not be included in the entities.

 ~~~ ann
 A 40-year-old man had undergone right upper lobectomy for lung cancer.